The Cost and Health Benefits of Senior Living Nutrition

 Seniors Cutting Back on Food to Get By

-Low to middle income seniors are also negatively impacted by the rising grocery prices.
+Low to middle-income seniors are also negatively impacted by the rising grocery prices.
 “It becomes challenging for consumers to have access to affordable food,” Charlebois says.
 “What it means essentially, is they’re going to have to sacrifice something to be able to feed themselves.”
 For many, the sacrifice is meat.
-A study by The Food Institute found that 27.5% of respondents have been forced to look for alternate sources of protein and 37.9 per cent have reduced or stopped consuming beef altogether.
+A study by The Food Institute found that 27.5% of respondents have been forced to look for alternate sources of protein and 37.9% have reduced or stopped consuming beef altogether.

-Seniors living in retirement communities don’t have to worry about coping with the rising cost of groceries.
-With healthy, nutritious, chef-inspired meals included in their community fees seniors living in retirement communities don’t have to cut out meat or give up cable or Internet to afford the fresh fruits and vegetables which are critical to their diet.
+Seniors living in retirement or senior living communities don’t have to worry about coping with the rising cost of groceries.
+With chef-inspired, healthy, nutritious meals included in their community fees, seniors living in retirement communities don’t have to cut out meat or give up cable or internet to afford the fresh fruits and vegetables which are critical to their diet.